-Selectmen recommended: 5-0 Finance Committee: No-Action Planning Board: Unanimously Article 45.
-Upon motion duly made and seconded and motion made by Jack Hunter, Town Planner, it was a 2/3 vote (83 yes - 1 no) for the Town to amend Article II, Section 2245 of the Town of Carver Zoning By-Laws by inserting the following words shown in bold to Section 2245(c):
+Article 45.
+To see if the Town will vote to amend Article II, Section 2245 of the Town of Carver Zoning By-Laws by inserting the following words shown in bold to Section 2245(c), or take any other action relative thereto:

 2245.
 Dimensional Regulation: Accessory Uses.
 Accessory structures may not be placed within required yards; provided, however, that c. garages, tool sheds, shops, well houses, and the like shall not exceed a floor area of 700 square feet.
 Barns or buildings used to house animals or poultry shall not exceed a floor area of 600 square feet, unless located on a lot greater than 5 acres.
+(By the Planning Board)